 Zanaga Iron Ore Company Limited (the "Company"), was incorporated on 19 November 2009 under the name of Jumelles Holdings Limited.
 The Company changed its name on 1 October 2010.
-The Company is incorporated in the British Virgin Islands ("BVI") and the address of its registered office, is situated at Coastal Building, 2nd Floor, Wickham's Cay II, Road Town, Tortola, BVI.
+The Company is incorporated in the British Virgin Islands ("BVI") and the address of its registered office, is situated at Ground Floor, Coastal Building Wickham's Cay II, Road Town P.O.
+Box 2136, Carrot Bay VG1130 Tortola, British Virgin Islands.
+On 18 November 2010, the Company's share capital was admitted to trading on the AIM Market ("AIM") of the London Stock Exchange ("Admission").
 The Company's principal place of business as an investment holding vehicle is situated in Guernsey, Channel Islands.

-At 31 December 2010 the Company held 100% of the share capital of Jumelles subject to the then Xstrata Call Option (as defined below).
+At 31 December 2010 the Company held 100% of the share capital of Jumelles Limited subject to the then Xstrata Call Option (as defined below).

-On 14 March 2011 the Company incorporated and acquired the entire share capital of Zanaga UK Services Limited for US\$2, a company registered in England and Wales which provides investor management and administration services.
+On 14 March 2011 the Company incorporated and acquired the entire share capital of Zanaga UK Services Limited for US\$2, a company registered in England and Wales which provides investor management and administrative services.

-In 2007, Jumelles became the special purpose holding company for the interests of its then ultimate 50/50 founding shareholders, Garbet Limited ("Garbet") and Guava Minerals Limited ("Guava"), in Mining Project Development Congo SAU ("MPD Congo") which, owns and operates 100% of the Zanaga Project in the RoC (subject to a minimum 10% free carried interest in MPD Congo in favour of the Government of the RoC).
+In 2007, Jumelles became the special purpose holding company for the interests of its then ultimate 50/50 founding shareholders, Garbet Limited ("Garbet") and Guava Minerals Limited ("Guava"), in MPD Congo which, owns and operates 100% of the Zanaga Project in the RoC (subject to a minimum 10% free carried interest in MPD Congo in favour of the Government of the RoC).